r0w4n/cs-pension/README.md

 # Civil Service Alpha Pension Calculator
 This is a pension calculator that is hosted at https://civilservicepensioncalculator.co.uk and has been designed solely for the UK Government Civil Service Alpha Pension.
+It is not an offical calculator and is not affliated with the civil service pension scheme in any way.

 # Assumptions
 ## State Pension